Lehlogonolo040/Bright_coffee_shop_case_study_1/README.md

 # Bright_coffee_shop_case_study_1
-Analysis for the CEO to understand the sales at Bright coffee shop for the last 6 month.
+.Analysis for the CEO to understand the sales at Bright coffee shop for the last 6 month.

 _______ Files and Structure _______
 ** Project description and raw data **
 - Analysis raw data.csv : Raw dataset for analysis.